-This container is simply just a big Python dictionary that contains all the abstracted results produced by all the modules sorted by their defined keys.
+This container is simply just a big Python dictionary that includes the abstracted results produced by all the modules classified by their identification key.

-Cuckoo is already provided with a default set of modules which will generate a standard global container.
-It's important for the existing reporting modules (HTML report etc.) that these default modules are not modified, otherwise the resulting global container structure would change and the reporting modules wouldn't be able to recognize it and extract the information used to build the final report.
+Cuckoo already provides a default set of modules which will generate a standard global container.
+It's important for the existing reporting modules (HTML report etc.) that these default modules are not modified, otherwise the resulting global container structure would change and the reporting modules wouldn't be able to recognize it and extract the information used to build the final reports.